S I T U A T E

 The program culminates with a commissioning phase, where artists who have been successful with their submissions are invited by a festival to produce work for presentation.

 Building on the success of the first SITUATE Art in Festivals program, the Australia Council supported a second Arts Lab and the expansion of our national and international partners in 2016.
-The Arts Lab took place in Hobart from 10-22 January.
+The last SITUATE Arts Lab took place in Tasmania in October 2018.

-Follow us on social media to receive up to date information regarding ongoing opportunities and deadlines.
+Visit us again for more details on the 2020 SITUATE Arts Lab and be sure to follow us on social media to receive up to date information regarding ongoing opportunities and EOI deadlines.